 But, if you haven’t set yourself up financially yet or you haven’t secured a steady job and income, focus on the other areas of your financial life first, choosing an ROP policy once you’re settled.

 Return of Premium Life Insurance Pros and Cons:

-Availability: Different states have different rules about life insurance policies and they may not be available everywhere or they may have certain restrictions.
-Before you start checking around for ROP policies,
+- Availability: Different states have different rules about life insurance policies.
+ROP policies may not be available everywhere.

 Return of Premium vs. Term Life Insurance:

 Both type of policy sound similar, but ROP policies have an advantage over term policies.

 Here are the differences so you can choose what’s right for you.

 Term life insurance usually costs less because there’s no risk for the insurance company.
 They don’t have to pay interest or return your premiums at the end of the term.

 For example, a 37-year old non-smoker taking out a $250,000 term policy will pay an estimated $562 per year.
 If you add the return of premium rider, the premium increases to $880 per year.